Namárië: Analysis

 As the longest text in the Elvish language Quenya that Tolkien provided in The Lord of the Rings or elsewhere, Namárië has attracted the attention of linguists.
 Helge Fauskanger has made a word-by-word analysis of the text, noting that the version in The Road Goes Ever On is "nearly" identical to that in the novel: Tolkien added accent marks to indicate stronger and weaker stresses to guide the singer.
 Fauskanger describes the language used in the poem as the "Late Exilic" or "Third Age" variant of Quenya.
 Fauskanger comments that while "Valimar", named in the poem, normally denotes the city of the Valar, the poem uses it to mean the whole of Valinor, the blessed realm.
-The philologist Allan Turner states that Tolkien meant the poem to embody the Elvish culture from the deep past that Galadriel remembers.
+Allan Turner states that Tolkien meant the poem to embody the Elvish culture from the deep past that Galadriel remembers.
 The poem does not rhyme or scan conventionally; Jonathan McColl, writing in Mallorn, comments that while he prefers poems which use those devices, he finds "even ... the translation" of Namárië poetic, while the original Quenya with its Gregorian setting is "lovely".

 The Quenya word namárië is a reduced form of á na márië, meaning literally "be well", an Elvish formula used for greeting and for farewell.
 The earliest version of the poem was published posthumously in The Treason of Isengard.
 Tolkien did not provide a translation of that version, and some of the words used differ in form from those in the version that appeared in The Lord of the Rings.